Steve Bailey (baseball)

-Steven John Bailey (born February 12, 1942, in Bronx, New York) is a former professional baseball pitcher.
+Steven John Bailey (born February 12, 1942) is a former professional baseball pitcher.
 He played for the Cleveland Indians from 1967 to 1968.

 Baseball career

 During 1966, Bailey played for the Cleveland Indians-affiliated Pawtucket Indians.
 After playing with the Cleveland Indians during 1967, he was demoted mid-season to the Portland Beavers.

+Bailey spent one season in the Mexican Pacific League with the Algodoneros de Guasave.
+On November 28, 1970, Bailey threw a no-hitter against the Ostioneros de Guaymas.